See the Holland Windmill at Windmill Island Gardens

 Peak Bloom Week

-Come see the amazing display of annuals and perennials.
+Come see the amazing display of 5,000 annuals and 300 perennials throughout the grounds.

 Windmill Island Hours & Tickets